A Handful of Leaves

 Stories from the Tradition

-The Buddha explains why he only taught a few of the many things he had seen.
+The Buddha explains why he only teaches a few of the many things he has seen.

 The Buddha’s disciples were full of questions and never seemed to tire from asking him about all sorts of things.

 “How old is the world?”

 He was very careful to maintain a noble silence on these questions.
 On the one hand his disciples showed great enthusiasm but on the other they spent a lot of time thinking about things that were of no practical use to them in their training.

 One day, the Buddha was seated in a forest.
 He was, as usual, surrounded by his disciples all sitting quietly and attentive to what he was going to say.
 After a few moments, the Buddha smiled, stretched out his hand and took up a handful of leaves that had fallen from a Sinsapa tree under which they were sitting.
 The Buddha asked the assembly: